mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/3-functional/02EA-CAS-Performance/README.md

-### 02EA- Deploy Application in a storage class with specific CAS parametes.
+### 02EA- Deploy Application in a storage class with specific CAS parameters.

 #### Description

-The goal of this test is to deploy busybox application in a storage class created with specific CAS parametes.
+The goal of this test is to deploy busybox application in a storage class created with specific CAS parameters.

 #### Prerequisites

 - OpenShift Cluster should be created and have the dependencies installed.
 - cStor based storage pool should have been created.
-- OpenEBS storage class should be created with the desired storage pool claim and a specific CAS parametes.
+- OpenEBS storage class should be created with the desired storage pool claim and a specific CAS parameters.

 #### Procedure